JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ### Make the list interactive

-For start, add an alert message that pops up when users click on a list entry.
+First, add an alert message that pops up when users click on a list entry.
 In `VideoList.kt`, add an `onClick` handler function that triggers an alert with the current video:

 ```kotlin